aronrosenberg/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

-This section provides a set of test vectors that implementations can use to verify that they correctly implement SFrame per SSRC stream key derivation with the all the known SFrame cipher suites registered.
+This section provides a set of test vectors that implementations can use to verify that they correctly implement SFrame per SSRC stream key derivation with registered SFrame cipher suites.

 All values are either numeric or byte strings.
 Numeric values are represented as hex values, prefixed with `0x`.
 Byte strings are represented in hex